 Students planning to apply for admission or students wishing to enroll in any of the counseling department's courses are urged to attend one of the informational meetings specifically planned for prospective students.
 Selection criteria, admission procedures, and registration and advisement procedures will be explained.
-For informational meeting dates, visit the department web page at www. sonoma.edu/counseling/.
+For informational meeting dates, call the Counseling Department office or visit the department webpage at www.sonoma.edu/counseling/.

-COUN 501 Theory and Practice of the Professional Counselor 4 COUN 510A Applied Counseling Techniques and Assessment 4 COUN 513 Research, Evaluation and Assessment in Counseling 4 COUN 570 Multicultural Counseling 4 Total units in M.A. core 16
+COUN 501 Theory and Practice of the Professional Counselor 4 COUN 510A Applied Counseling Techniques and Assessment 4 COUN 513 Research, Evaluation and Assessment in Counseling 4 COUN 514A School Counseling (only) / Field Experience I 4 COUN 514B School Counseling (only) / Field Experience II 4 COUN 515A (CMHC) only Supervised Field Experience I 4 COUN 515B (CMHC) only Supervised Field Experience II 4 COUN 570 Multicultural Counseling 4

+Total units in M.A. core